call900913/fend-rchristy-project5/README.md

 ## Project Overview: Stage 1

 This project is a restaurant reviews website.
-Initial code was provided by Udacity's team, but, according to the original codeowners, it was 'barely usable' on any device.
+Initial code was provided by Udacity's team, but, according to the original codeowners, it was 'barely usable' on any device 🙁.
 This directory contains stage 1 of a 3-stage project.

 ## Instructions

-Follow these step-by-step instructions to run the page.
+Follow these step-by-step instructions to run the page 🙂.

 ### Step 1
 First, you need to have Python 3 installed.